CSElonewolf/CSElonewolf/README.md

 ### 👨🏻‍💻 &nbsp;About Me

 💡 &nbsp;I like to explore new technologies and develop software solutions and quick hacks.\
-🎓 &nbsp;I'm currently studying Computer Science and Mathematics at the Government College of Engineering and Textile Technology,Berhampore.\
+🎓 &nbsp;I'm currently studying Computer Science and Engineering at the Government College of Engineering and Textile Technology,Berhampore.\
-🌱 &nbsp;I'm on track for learning more about Full stack Web Development, Systems Design,Devops and Cloud Architecture.\
+🌱 &nbsp;I'm on track for learning more about Full stack Web Development, Systems Design, Devops and Cloud Architecture.\
 ✍️ &nbsp;In my free time, I pursue technical Blog Writing as hobbies/side hustles and like to mentor juniors.\
 💬 &nbsp;Feel free to reach out to me for collaboration, or just for some interesting discussion over DS & Algorithm questions.\
 ✉️ &nbsp;You can shoot me an email at devkantgorai1@gmail.com or devkant.gorai@gcettb.ac.in !
 I'll try to respond as soon as I can.\